Leonard Shockley

 Leonard Melvin Shockley (1941– April 10, 1959) was a juvenile executed in the United States on April 10, 1959, for a murder committed when he was under the age of 18.
 Shockley, a black male, was executed in Maryland in a gas chamber for the murder of shopkeeper Sarah Hearne on January 16, 1958.
 Shockley (then 16) was involved in the robbery of a small shop in Dorchester County, Maryland.
 He was accompanied by his older brother, 23-year-old Harold Edward Shockley (born January 26, 1936).
 Hearne was found stabbed several times in the back and breast, and her throat had been cut.
-The front of her underpants had been torn out, also suggesting an attempted rape.
+The front of her underpants had been torn out.

 The young culprits were identified by an eyewitness.
 Leonard was 17 years of age at the time of his execution, making him the last juvenile to be executed in the United States (further cases of juvenile murderers were punished with death but all were adults at the time of execution, the last in 2003, largely due to extensive appeals processes).
 His brother received life in prison and was eventually released.

 Shockley was the penultimate person to be executed for a crime committed at the age of 16 in the United States.
 Serial killer Sean Sellers was executed in Oklahoma in 1999, nearly 40 years after the execution of Shockley.
 Unlike Shockley, however, Sellers was an adult by the time of his execution.